Syntax Guide

 script: |

-# Dockerfile exists in the root directory
+# Dockerfile exists in root directory

 docker build -t ${CNB_DOCKER_REGISTRY}/${CNB_REPO_SLUG_LOWERCASE}:latest .